 Welcome to Lee Flying Association

-As at December 2014 these multi-years efforts combined with those of key formal stakeholders have culminated in enbaling new aviation businesses to gain a foothold at Daedalus since three airfield closure dates were averted in 2007/8.
-Further, strategic planning for the Borough of Fareham, the Solent Enterprise Zone, and the Homes and Communities has incorporated most, if not all, of the key input provided by the LFA needed to create a viable and sustainable General Aviation airfield delivering economic and amenity benefit once again in the local and Solent / South Hampshire area.
+Strategic planning for the Borough of Fareham, the Solent Enterprise Zone, and the Homes and Communities Agency incorporated much of the key input provided by the LFA needed to create a viable and sustainable General Aviation airfield delivering economic and amenity benefit to the local area.

-Planning policies, Local Plans, "Visionary Frameworks" and a granted Outline Planning consent for the whole of Daedalus have struck a balance which incorporates the need to boost employment generally, while retaining and using operational aviation infrastructure including aircraft parking aprons and taxiways and retaining a large amount of open airfield space, which local people value hugely.
+Planning policies, Local Plans, "Visionary Frameworks" and Outline Planning consent for the whole of Daedalus have struck a balance which incorporates the need to boost employment generally, while retaining and using operational aviation infrastructure including aircraft parking aprons and taxiways and retaining a large amount of open airfield space, which local people value hugely.

-We are now seeing much of the work to date of the LFA,formal Daedalus stakeholders and local leaders coming to fruition.
-The main runway has been resurfaced (Oct-Dec 2014) which enables both the airfielld to gain a Civil Aviation Authority licence and businesses to have the confidence to make long-term investment decisions.
-Work will shortly commence creating new serviced plots around the north east aircraft apron where the first tranche of new hangars will be builtt, replacing those constructed in 1943 when the airfield was expanded to support D-Day.
+Critically the main runway has been resurfaced (Oct-Dec 2014), which enabled the airfield to gain a Civil Aviation Authority licence and businesses to have confidence in making long term investments in new hangars and premises.
+Work is in progress creating new serviced plots around the north east aircraft apron where the first tranche of new hangars will be built.
+They will replace hangars constructed in 1943 when the airfield was expanded to support D-Day.
 Their loss is a sad but necessary part of the regeneration of the aerodrome, although a suggestion to Fareham Borough Council that two or three hangars could be dismantled and rebuilt as heritage hangars has been well received.

 Key phases of the regeneration remain ahead and there will likely be further challenges to tackle.
-However both the direction and now the pace of change is extremely encouraging.
-Further work is underway to enable further aviation investment opportunities at Daedalus, opportunities for amenity use and, over time, access to the airfield for local people much as is normal at other civilian aerodromes.
+However the direction and pace of change is extremely encouraging.

-Aviator or not, local or not, all who wish to demonstrate their support for Daedalus Aerodrome continuing and developing as operational airfield are invited and welcome to join.
+Aviator or not, local or not, all who wish to demonstrate their support for the Daedalus Estate retaining and developing the operational airfield are invited to join us, thank you!.
 Click here for more details.